ChristopherDavisUCI/UCI-Math-10-S22/_sources/sched.md

 ## Class 4

-Working with missing data.  pandas Series.
-Introduction to NumPy.
-Timing operations using `%%timeit`.
+Different options for using the syntax `df[???]` in pandas.
+A closer look at Boolean indexing.
+Working with missing data.  pandas Series and Python dictionaries.
+Very brief introduction to NumPy.
+Logic in pandas.
+Using the `axis` keyword argument with `any` and `sum`.

 ## Leftovers from Classes 1-4

-  pandas Series.
+Timing operations using `%%timeit`. pandas Series.
 Dictionary comprehension.
 Dealing with missing data.
 Feature engineering.
 Data types in Python.
 Introduction to NumPy.
 How the choice of data type influences the speed of various operations.
 More practice with NumPy and pandas.  pandas methods `map`, `apply`, and `applymap`.  lambda functions.